Caring for Mature Trees

 These plants can hide defects such as areas of decay and can trap moisture around the root crown, creating the perfect environment for fungus.
 Garbage collects under ivy and it creates a breeding ground for rats.
 Ideally all competing plants within the drip line will be removed.
 Laying mulch around the trunk (but leaving the root crown exposed) can help keep ivy and other plants from returning.

 Don’t let your tree look like this!
 Once established, ivy can be difficult to remove.

 How to remove ivy:

 The method Canopy recommends is to remove as much of the ivy as you can by hand, including the roots.
-Ivy that is climbing up a tree should first be cleared away from the trunk.
-Then, the ivy needs to be cut back approximately two or three feet from the base of the tree.
-Pulling down the ivy higher up could damage the tree's bark.
+Ivy that is climbing up a tree should first be cleared away from the base of the trunk.
+Then, the ivy should be cut back 2-3 feet around the base of the tree.
+Pulling down the ivy higher up can damage the tree’s bark.
 Once detached from the roots, the ivy will die and can then be removed.

 If you choose to use a chemical weed killer to speed up the ivy removal process, locate any large main ivy roots.
 Cut the ivy root cleanly so that there is a fresh wound above the soil.
 Immediately paint a strong concentrate of Glyphosate, also sold as Roundup, or Kleenup.
 The Glyphosate will move through the ivy’s system and kill some of the plant without hurting the tree or surrounding plants.

 2. Remove built-up soil from around the root crown

 Root crown fungus growth slows down when the fungus is exposed to air.
 By ensuring the root crown is dry and exposed to air, you will prolong the life of your tree.
 Removing dirt until you can see the root crown is called “root crown excavation”.
 It may expose the fungus and will remove moisture from the area.

 A properly exposed root crown should look like the one in this photograph.